PsycheFoundation/psyche/psyche-book/src/development/python.md

 - The `psyche` Python module (built from Rust using PyO3)
 - PyTorch
 - Transformers library
-- Other required Python dependencies
+- Other required Python dependencies via `pyproject.toml` / `uv.lock`

 ### Development Workflow

+You can use `uv pip` to install arbitrary packages.
+Dependencies are tracked via `uv.lock`, so if you don't have `direnv` set up, you must exit and re-enter the development shell with `nix develop`.

 When you enter the dev shell, it compiles the Rust extension that provides the `psyche` Python module. **If you modify any Rust code in the Python extension or its dependencies, you must exit and re-enter the dev shell** to recompile the extension.